dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 ## 2022-05 Update: Elite-C Firmware flashing with handedness support.

-After upgrading to an Elite-C MCU and getting more familiar with the QMK firmware, I found a more elegant method to flash the firmware that even takes into account the _handedness_ of the connected keybaord.
+After upgrading to an Elite-C MCU and getting more familiar with the QMK firmware, I found a more elegant method to flash the firmware that even takes into account the _handedness_ of the connected keyboard.
-The process can be defined is follows.
+The process can be defined as follows.

 After cloning the QMK firmware to the local file system and copying the default profile for the `ergodash/rev1` keyboard, the default configuration is set as follows: